 In a changing global political climate, The Psychology of Politics shows us how we can make sense of what drives human conduct in relation to political ideas and action.

 1. The heart of politics 2.
 Leaders 3.
 Nations 4.
 Ideologies 5.
-Prospect Further Reading References
+Prospect Further Reading Notes References

 Barry Richards is Professor of Political Psychology in the Faculty of Media and Communication at Bournemouth University.